 Faith is a cornerstone value for Saint Martin's University.
 Saint Martin's University is Catholic and Benedictine; a faith based institution of higher learning.
 Saint Martin's has been explicitly founded and is intentionally rooted in the spirituality of Saint Benedict of Nursia.
 This spirituality finds its energy and identity in the Rule of Saint Benedict, a document that insists God is to be known, experienced and loved in the context of community and in the daily events and routines of our lives.
 It is this spiritual vision that motivates and drives Campus Ministry at Saint Martin's University.
 Students are always welcome in the Campus Ministry Center in Old Main 316 to find support for their spiritual journeys and to meet other students who are seeking to grow in faith.

-Campus Ministry coordinates student-led Mass on Sundays at 7 p.m. in Abbey Church and Thursdays at 7 p.m. in the Burton Addition (both are held only during the school year).
+Campus Ministry coordinates student-led liturgy on Sundays at 7 p.m. in Abbey Church and Hall Mass is held on Wednesdays at 9 p.m. in the Burton Addition (both are held only during the school year).
 Students are encouraged to serve as lectors, musicians, acolytes and more.
 Students are also always welcome at daily Mass with the monastic community.
 The whole Saint Martin’s community gathers at the start of the year for Mass of the Holy Spirit and concludes with Baccalaureate Mass.
 People of all faith traditions are joyfully welcome at all liturgies.

 Pray with the monastic community